xfnw/diameter/README.md

   sorted, this will result in inconsistant and incorrect results depending on the input order.
-- unreachable nodes will be ignored when searching. it currently starts from the first BTreeMap item (which are represented alphabetically), though this should not be depended upon.
+- unreachable nodes will be ignored when searching. it currently starts from the first inputted node, though this should not be depended upon.